Understanding Dabba Trading and CFDs

 What is Dabba Trading?

-Dabba trading is an illegal form of trading where transactions are not recorded on the stock exchange.
-Instead, trades are executed off the books, often through shady brokers or platforms.
-These trades don’t have any official backing or regulations, making them highly risky and illegal.
+Dabba trading is an illegal type of trading where deals are not recorded on the stock exchange.
+Instead, they happen secretly through untrustworthy brokers or websites.

 How Dabba Trading Works?